All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\begin{thm} Let $\mathcal M$ be a set of finite connected structures such that $\Forbm(\mathcal M)$ contains an $\omega$-categorical universal structure $\str{U}$.
-Further assume that for every $\str{M}\in \mathcal M$ at least one of the conditions holds: \begin{enumerate} \item there is no homomorphism-embedding of $\str{M}$ to $\str{U}$, or, \item $\str{M}$ can be constructed from irreducible structures by a series of free amalgamations over irreducible substructures. \end{enumerate} Then the class of finite algebraically closed substructures of $\str{U}$ has precompact Ramsey lift.
-(By the standard homogenisation argument it also follows that $\Age(\Forbm(\mathcal M))$ has precompact Ramsey lift.) \end{thm} \begin{proof} We first expand language $L$ by an order.
-Let $\overrightarrow{\str{U}}$ be the generically linearly ordered $\str{U}$.
-We further extend language $L$ by necessary relations to represent the algebraic closure of every finite ordered irreducible substructure of $\overrightarrow{\str{U}}$.
-Denote by $L^+$ the resulting language and by $\mathcal U_\mathcal M$ the resulting closure description (which exists and is finite by Theorem~\ref{thm:CSS}).
-Denote by $\overrightarrow{\str{U}}^+$ the lift of $\overrightarrow{\str{U}}$ adding the newly introduced relations representing closures and relations describing an isomorphism type of a closure of every $k$-tuple.
-Thus $L^+$ is the language of $\overrightarrow{\str{U}}^+$.
-By the local finiteness of the algebraic closure we know we introduced only finitely many relations of a given arity.
+We make use of the following consequence of Prak's theorem~\cite{Prak,Cherlin1999} which we include without proof. \begin{lemma}[Lemma 5 of \cite{Cherlin1999}] Let $L$ be a relational language, let $\mathcal M$ be a finite collection of finite $L$-structures, let $\str{U}$ be an $\omega$-categorical existentially complete universal structure in $\Forbm(\mathcal M)$ and let $\str{A}$ be a finite substructure of $\str{U}$.
+Then the following are equivalent: \begin{enumerate} \item $\str{A}$ is not algebraically closed in $\str{U}$. \item There is $\str{M}\in \mathcal M$ and a substructure $\str{M}'$ of $\str{U}$ containing $\str{A}$ such that the following hold: \begin{enumerate} \item $\str M$ has a homomorphism to $\str M'$, and \item there is a structure $\str S$ which can be obtained by a series of free amalgamations of $\vert M\vert$ copies of $\str M'$ over $\str A$ such that $\str M$ has a monomorphism to $\str S$. \end{enumerate} \end{enumerate} \end{lemma} \begin{corollary} Let $\mathcal M$ be a class of finite connected relational structures such that $\Forbm(\mathcal M)$ contains an $\omega$-categorical existentially complete universal structure $\str{U}$.
+Let $\str{A}$ be finite algebraically closed substructure of $\str{U}$ and let $\str{B}$ be a substructure of $\str{U}$ containing $\str{A}$.
+Then $\str{U}$ contains a strong amalgamation of $\str{B}$ and $\str{B}$ over $\str{A}$ \end{corollary} \begin{proof} Assume, to the contrary, that $\str{U}$ does not contain a strong amalgamation of $\str{B}$ and $\str{B}$ over $\str{A}$.
+Because $\str{U}$ is existentially complete it follows that there is a monomorphism $f$ from $\str{M}\in \mathcal M$ to the free amalgamation $\str{U}'$ of $\str{U}$ and $\str{B}$ over $\str{A}$.
+Without loss of generality (by sufficiently extending $\str{B}$) we can assume that there is a monomorphism $f'$ from $\str{M}$ to the free amalgamation $\str{C}$ of $\str{B}$ and $\str{B}$ over $\str{A}$.
+Using Lemma~\ref{lem:lemma5} this contradicts $\str{A}$ being algebraically closed. \end{proof} \begin{theorem} Let $\mathcal M$ be a set of finite connected structures in a relational language $L$ such that $\Forbm(\mathcal M)$ contains an existentially complete $\omega$-categorical universal structure $\str{U}$.
+Further assume that for every $\str{M}\in \mathcal M$ at least one of the following conditions holds: \begin{enumerate} \item There is no homomorphism-embedding from $\str{M}$ to $\str{U}$, or \item $\str{M}$ can be constructed from irreducible structures by a series of free amalgamations over irreducible substructures. \end{enumerate} Then the class of all finite algebraically closed substructures of $\str{U}$ has a precompact Ramsey lift.
+(By the standard homogenisation argument it also follows that $\Age(\Forbm(\mathcal M))$ has a precompact Ramsey lift.) \end{theorem} \begin{proof} First we expand $L$ by an order.
+Let $\vv{\str{U}}$ be the lift of $\str U$ adding a generic linear order.
+We further extend language $L$ by necessary functions to represent the algebraic closure of every finite ordered irreducible substructure of $\vv{\str{U}}$ and by relational symbols denoting each orbit of every ordered irreducible substructure of $\vv{\str{U}}$.
+This can be done in an automorphism preserving way by adding only finitely many function symbols of every arity: Observe that because $\vv{\str{U}}$ is ordered and the algebraic closure in $\str{U}$ is locally finite, for every $a\geq 1$ there is $f(a)$ determining the largest size of the algebraic closure of a substructure of $\vv{\str{U}}$ with at most $a$ vertices.
+We thus introduce function symbols of arity $a$ denoted by $\func{}{a,i}$ for every $1\leq i\leq f(a)$.